canonical/cloud-init/doc/rtd/explanation/vendordata.rst

    execution or disable handling of specific parts of multi-part input.
 2. By default it only runs on first boot.
 3. Vendor data can be disabled by the user.
-If the use of vendor data is required for the instance to run, then vendor data should not be used.
+If the use of vendor data is not required for the instance to run, then vendor data should not be used.
 4. User-supplied cloud-config is merged over cloud-config from vendor data.

 Users providing cloud-config data can use the ``#cloud-config-jsonp`` method